 Before his death in April 2010, I shared some correspondence with

 Gene Lees, who reigned for many years as one of Jazz’s most erudite observers and writers.

-I initiated it by writing to him and requesting his permission to include his essay, I Hear the Shadows Dancing: Gerry Mulligan, in my four-part blog feature on Jeru which you can locate by going here.
+I initiated it by writing to him and requesting his permission to include his essay, I Hear the Shadows Dancing: Gerry Mulligan, in my blog feature on Jeru.
 Gene wrote back granting me the sought after copyright permission.

 Not too long after our initial exchange of messages, Gene contacted me about my reference to him in the lead-in to my multi-part feature on the late pianist and vibraphonist, Victor Feldman in which I state: